objectsyndicate/ioTank-101/README.md

 UV is important for other chemical reactions in various plants.

-Detecting these subtilites is almost impossible with the naked eye.
+Detecting these subtleties is almost impossible with the naked eye.
 More expensive quantum sensors offer better resolution, but for a high pricepoint.
 The ioTank101 provides similar functionality in a more affordable and open package.
 Not to mention an open platform to hook up a quantum sensor if you choose.

 This was written for the Hackster.io [2017 Co-Making the Future competition](https://www.hackster.io/contests/2017chinausyoungmakercompetition ).